How to Negotiate Your Cell Phone Bill

 Is it possible to negotiate a lower cell phone bill?

 Yes, it’s possible to negotiate a lower cell phone bill – but it’s not necessarily easy.

-Services like BillXperts.com and similar services like BillFixers.com and BillCutterz.com employ experts to negotiate lower bills for their customers.
-These companies boast 95 percent success rates of lowering customers' cell phone bills by an average of 25 to 35 percent, which amounts to hundreds of dollars saved annually.
+Services like BillSmart and similar services like BillFixers.com, BillCutterz.com, BillShark and EZ Save employ experts to negotiate lower bills for their customers.
+These companies boast up to 95 percent success rates of lowering customers’ cell phone bills by an average of 25 to 35 percent, which amounts to hundreds of dollars saved annually.